Improving Offline RL by Blending Heuristics: Abstract

 \section{Abstract}

-We propose \textbf{H}e\textbf{u}ristic \textbf{Bl}ending (\algo), a simple performance-improving technique for a broad class of offline RL algorithms based on value bootstrapping. \algo modifies Bellman operators used in these algorithms, partially replacing the bootstrapped values with Monte-Carlo returns as heuristics.
-For trajectories with higher returns, \algo relies more on heuristics and less on bootstrapping; otherwise, it leans more heavily on bootstrapping.
-We show that this idea can be easily implemented by relabeling the offline datasets with adjusted rewards and discount factors, making \algo readily usable by many existing offline RL implementations.
-We theoretically prove that \algo reduces offline RL's complexity and thus improves its finite-sample performance.
+We propose \textbf{H}e\textbf{u}ristic \textbf{Bl}ending (\algo), a simple performance-improving technique for a broad class of offline RL algorithms based on value bootstrapping. \algo modifies the Bellman operators used in these algorithms, partially replacing the bootstrapped values with heuristic ones that are estimated with Monte-Carlo returns.
+For trajectories with higher returns, \algo relies more on the heuristic values and less on bootstrapping; otherwise, it leans more heavily on bootstrapping. \algo is very easy to combine with many existing offline RL implementations by relabeling the offline datasets with adjusted rewards and discount factors.
+We derive a theory that explains \algo's effect on offline RL as reducing offline RL's complexity and thus increasing its finite-sample performance.
 Furthermore, we empirically demonstrate that \algo consistently improves the policy quality of four state-of-the-art bootstrapping-based offline RL algorithms (ATAC, CQL, TD3+BC, and IQL), by 9\% on average over 27 datasets of the D4RL and Meta-World benchmarks.